 The English paper will be framed to assess the candidates’ writing skills, expression, and understanding of the topic

-The Interview will be of 75 marks for each post.
-Candidates will be shortlisted for the interview, based on an aggregate of marks obtained in Phase-II (Paper-I +Paper-II +Paper-III).
-The minimum aggregate cut off marks for being shortlisted for an Interview will be decided by the Board in relation to the number of vacancies.
-Roll No. of the candidates shortlisted for interview will be published on the RBI website at the appropriate time and interview call letters will be sent on registered email ID.
+The Interview will be of 75 marks for each post (General, DEPR & DSIM).
+Candidates will be shortlisted for the interview based on an aggregate of marks obtained in the Mains Exam.
 Candidates may opt for an interview either in Hindi or English.
-Final Selection will be through merit list which will be prepared by adding marks secured by candidates in Phase-II examination and interview.
+The final Selection will be through a merit list, which will be prepared by adding marks secured by candidates in the Phase-II examination and interview.

-Besides the preliminary exam and the mains exam, an interview process is also conducted for candidates who qualify for the first two phases of the RBI Grade B Officer Exam.
+Besides the preliminary exam and the main exam, an interview process is also conducted for candidates who qualify for the first two phases of the RBI Grade B Officer Exam.

 The final merit list is made on the basis of marks obtained by a candidate in his/ her main exam and interview process.

 Ans.
-The candidates have to qualify three stages of RBI Grade B Selection Process.
+The candidates have to qualify three stages of RBI Grade B Selection Process which are Phase 1, Phase 2 written exams and Interview round.

 Ans.
 No, RBI Grade B Syllabus is not same for General & DEPR & DSIM.